 Packaging waste has been reviewed throughout our operations.
-We return delivery crates to our dry goods supplier Elite and have replaced single use 50ml shampoo and conditioners to refillable bottles in our hotels rooms.
-Some of our sites come with complimentary espresso machines with compostable pods, enabling our guests to start their day in a sustainable way.
+We return delivery crates to our dry goods supplier Elite and have replaced single use 50ml shampoo and conditioners, with refillable bottles in our hotels' rooms.
+We have also provided complimentary espresso machines with compostable pods, enabling our guests to start their day in a sustainable way.

-We have worked to reuse equipment where possible reduce waste, for example, in some of our Pubs we serve our pizzas on the trays on which they are cooked.
-We are also exploring draught wine to reduce waste from bottles.
+We have worked to reuse equipment where possible to reduce waste, for example, in some of our Pubs we serve our pizzas on the trays on which they are cooked.
+Our Executive Group Chef considers portion size, when selecting new menu items to reduce food waste and has increased the number of vegan and vegetarian options.
+This aids in a wider carbon reduction for the environment.